pandalilly/stake-pool-school-handbook/stake-pool-guide/logging-monitoring/logging.md

  TraceBlockFetchServer: True
 ```

-It is also possible to exert more fine-grained control on what information to log, but we will not cover this in this tutorial.
+It is also possible to exert more fine-grained control on what information to log, but that is out of scope for this tutorial.

 {% hint style="info" %}
 QUESTIONS AND FEEDBACK